ymolists/website/src/routes/blog/devxconf-wrap.md

 ---
 author: christinfrohne, ghuntley
 date: Thursday, 3 Jun 2021 11:00:00 UTC
 excerpt: As part of Gitpod’s Open-Source Sustainability Fund initiative attendees of DevX Conf were able to decide where $10,000 USD of funds (the profits from DevX Conf plus an additional donation by Gitpod) were to be distributed.
-Here's the breakdown how the fund was split and a retrospective of Gitpod running our first ever conference.
+Here's the breakdown how the fund was split and our retrospective on running our first-ever conference.
 image: teaser.png
 slug: devxconf-wrap
 subtitle: